shasye1/shasye1.github.io/aboutme.md

 -------------

-&#127891; Currently a Master's student in **Computer Science** at [DePaul University](http://www.cdm.depaul.edu/academics/Pages/Current/Requirements-MS-in-Computer-Science.aspx) where I am focused on topics ranging from **software engineering** to **machine learning**.
+&#127891; Currently a Master's student in **Computer Science** at [DePaul University](http://www.cdm.depaul.edu/academics/Pages/Current/Requirements-MS-in-Computer-Science.aspx) where I am focused on topics ranging from **software engineering** to **machine learning and analytics**.
 Previously, I earned a BS in **Molecular and Cellular Biology** from the [University of Illinois at Urbana-Champaign](http://catalog.illinois.edu/undergraduate/las/academic-units/molecular-cell-bio/molecular-cellular-biology-concentration/).  *I've had intern experience with CPG analytics, manufacturing, and finance industries, as well as academic experience in healthcare/life sciences and computer science.
-I enjoy studying topics in software engineering, machine learning, data science, and statistics on my own via MOOCs, competitions/hackathons, and personal learning projects.*
+I enjoy studying topics in software engineering, machine learning, data science, and statistics on my own, competitions/hackathons, and personal learning projects.*

-Please request a complete resume via email or through an official application process.

 ### Education

-* **Master's Degree In Computer Science** at [DePaul University](https://www.cdm.depaul.edu/academics/Pages/current/Requirements-MS-in-Computer-Science.aspx), (2019/2020)
+* **Master's Degree In Computer Science** at [DePaul University](https://www.cdm.depaul.edu/academics/Pages/current/Requirements-MS-in-Computer-Science.aspx), (2020)
 * **Bachelor's in Molecular and Cellular Biology** at [University of Illinois at Urbana-Champaign](http://catalog.illinois.edu/undergraduate/las/academic-units/molecular-cell-bio/molecular-cellular-biology-concentration/), (2017)

 ### Work Experience